 Also see previous evaluations: Vol. 7 (1974); Vol. 41 (1986)

 2. IARC Monographs, Suppl.
 6, 64-67, 1987

-See Also: Toxicological Abbreviations Amitrole (EHC 158, 1994) Amitrole (HSG 85, 1994) Amitrole (ICSC) Amitrole (PDS) Amitrole (WHO Pesticide Residues Series 4) Amitrole (Pesticide residues in food: 1977 evaluations) Amitrole (Pesticide residues in food: 1993 evaluations Part II Toxicology) Amitrole (Pesticide residues in food: 1997 evaluations Part II Toxicological & Environmental) Amitrole (IARC Summary & Evaluation, Volume 79, 2001)
+See Also: Toxicological Abbreviations Amitrole (EHC 158, 1994) Amitrole (HSG 85, 1994) Amitrole (ICSC) Amitrole (WHO Pesticide Residues Series 4) Amitrole (Pesticide residues in food: 1977 evaluations) Amitrole (Pesticide residues in food: 1993 evaluations Part II Toxicology) Amitrole (Pesticide residues in food: 1997 evaluations Part II Toxicological & Environmental) Amitrole (IARC Summary & Evaluation, Volume 7, 1974) Amitrole (IARC Summary & Evaluation, Volume 41, 1986) Amitrole (IARC Summary & Evaluation, Volume 79, 2001)